inversewander/LearningSwiftUI/100daysCodeWithChris.md

 Tab Views look pretty straightforward

 1. Create a tab view and in it create the tabs
-2. modify the starting page to be this new view controller in the WindoGroup container
+2. modify the starting page to be this new view controller in the WindowGroup container

 ```swift
 @State var tabIndex = 0  // this will give the index tab value